violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/on-ramping/index.md

 - If the swap trade **succeeds**:
     - your Zashi wallet app will see the receipt of exactly the amount you've requested and will immediately auto-shield it, making your funds completely private.
-    - your Cake Wallet app will see any overage paid, i.e., the difference betweent the slippage tolerance you set and the actual realized slippage of the trade as it was made, "refunded" to you from the exchange.
+    - your Cake Wallet app will see any overage paid, i.e., the difference between the slippage tolerance you set and the actual realized slippage of the trade as it was made, "refunded" to you from the exchange.
 This amount is also now yours, completely immune from chargebacks.
 - If the swap trade **fails**:
     - your Zashi wallet app will report the trade as unsuccessful for whatever reason, but&hellip;
     - &hellip;your Cake Wallet app will see *all* of the original currency (Bitcoin, in this example), received as a "refund" and is completely immune from chargebacks.
 You can now try the swap again or use another exchange to swap into Monero.
 (I like Cake Wallet because [Trocador, a centralized exchange aggregator and proxy site](https://noscript.trocador.app/){:target="_blank"} is built into Cake Wallet!)